“Leadership is discovering the company’s destiny and having the courage to follow it… Companies that endure have a noble purpose” Joe Jaworski

 Systemic leadership – Four core capacities

-When a critical mass of leaders embody these capabilities they will seed a new culture of purpose characterised by unified action, renewed energy and collaboration across boundaries.
+When a critical mass of leaders embody these capabilities they will seed a new culture of unified action, renewed energy and collaboration across boundaries.
 The four core capacities are:

 1. Creating “containers” for generative dialogue

 To create a future that is different from the past, leaders need to step into unknown territory.
 This calls for a diverse constellation of stakeholders to sense into the future that wants to emerge.
 This requires building “containers” or holding environments for courageous conversations where all the different voices matter.

 To build a shared understanding of a complex problem, leaders need to extend their awareness beyond the boundaries of their individual role, team or organisation.
 Seeing reality through the eyes of people in very different positions from their own helps leaders to generate new insights.
 When leaders take into account the hidden dynamics that operate beneath the surface of day-to-day interactions, they become more skilful at intervening.

 3. Attuning to higher potential